What Does a Dialysis Technician Do? (With Skills and Salary)

 Dialysis technicians make an average of $25.18 per hour.
-(For the most up-to-date salary information from Indeed, click on the salary link.)
 Salaries can increase depending on the type of health care facility they work in, specifically dialysis centers, and attainment of higher education and extensive experience.

 Job outlook for dialysis technicians

-The U.S. Bureau of Labor Statistics projects that employment in health care occupations is expected to grow 15% between 2019 and 2029, which is significantly faster than average for all occupations.
+The United States Bureau of Labor Statistics projects that employment in health care occupations is expected to grow 15% by 2031, which is significantly faster than average for all occupations.

 - 27 Jobs You Can Do With a Microbiology Immunology Degree